 Doing so will help you to avoid paying interest on your balance for up to two and half years – giving you plenty of breathing space and time to tackle your debt head-on.

 The MBNA Long 0% Balance Transfer card, for example, offers 0% on balance transfers for 29 months, with a 2.75% fee, so long as the transfers are carried out within the first 60 days (the fee rises to 5% after this).

 Once the 0% period is up, you’ll pay 20.93% pa (variable), so try to clear your balance before then.
 The card has a representative rate of 20.9% APR (variable)*.

 Bear in mind some MBNA customers may be offered 0% for 16 months, a fee of 3.49% and a rate of 27.93% APR (variable).

 If you are confident you don’t need as long as this to clear your balance, it could be cheaper to opt for a card that offers a shorter interest-free window but no transfer fee.

-The Santander Everyday credit card, for example, offers 27 months at 0% on balance transfers from account opening, and there’s no transfer fee to worry about.
+The Barclaycard Platinum 18 month balance transfer card, for example, offers up to 18 months at 0% on balance transfers made in the first 60 days, and there’s no transfer fee to worry about.